-2 credits (1 lecture, 21 fieldwork hours)
+2 credits (1 classroom hour, 21 clinical hours)

 This veterinary technology internship (250h) provides students with an experience-based learning opportunity in a small animal veterinary practice setting.
 The internship aims to apply classroom learning to real-work situations and strengthen professional and technical skills.
 This internship is accompanied by a concurrent seminar that provides a framework for evaluating and analyzing the student's internship experience and the profession.
 Prerequisite: SCV211